• Skip to primary navigation

 What is an inguinal hernia?

 If you’re like most people, you’re probably familiar with the term inguinal hernia.
-But, did you know that this surgical emergency can actually be prevented?
-In fact, up to 50% of inguinal hernia cases can be prevented with regular exercise and good eating habits.
+But, did you know that this surgical emergency can be prevented?
+Up to 50% of inguinal hernia cases can be prevented with regular exercise and good eating habits.
 Therefore, next time you’re feeling pain in your groin area, don’t panic.

 It might just be an inguinal hernia.
 If you do experience symptoms like sharp pain and swelling, don’t hesitate to see a doctor.
 However, if you’re able to play tennis with an inguinal hernia without any noticeable symptoms, that’s great news.